 - RCW 28A.150.220-Basic education - Minimal instructional requirements - Rules

 - RCW 28A.320.230-Legal requirements for district selection and approval of instructional materials

 - RCW 28A.640.020-Regulations, guidelines to eliminate discrimination

 - WAC 392-190.055-Textbooks and instructional materials, elimination of bias

 - OSPI's Special Education Resource Library-Provides information and resources about state and school district responsibilities for providing specialized instructional materials on behalf of students with disabilities.

 Online Learning Course & Provider Approval

 The Online Learning page contains this information.

-OER are teaching and learning materials that are freely available that can be downloaded, edited and shared to better serve all students.
-OER include all kinds of content such as textbooks, lesson plans, assignments, games, and other educational materials.
+OER are teaching and learning materials that are freely available that can be downloaded, edited, and shared to better serve all students.
+OER includes all kinds of content such as textbooks, lesson plans, assignments, games, and other educational materials.